grecia-i/unam.fi.compilers.g5.05/README.md

 ### Parser / SDT
-Using [rply's](https://pypi.org/project/rply/) parser generator the program defines our language's grammar and structure, for every production it assigns a semantic action and produces a node of the program's parse tree, this parse tree is outputed as a nltk style tree in src/program.txt, afterwards it starts a phase os semantic analysis to verify the context of every production.
+Using [rply's](https://pypi.org/project/rply/) parser generator the program defines our language's grammar and structure, for every production it assigns a semantic action and produces a node of the program's parse tree, this parse tree is outputed as a nltk style tree in src/program.txt, afterwards it starts a phase of semantic analysis to verify the context of every production.

 ### Requirements